ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

         - You can safely use `WaitFor` with a thread that has `FreeOnTerminate` set to `True` ***if you ensure `WaitFor` is called before the thread completes and frees itself***.

-    2. For multiple threads, it's safer to avoid combining `FreeOnTerminate` with `WaitFor`.
+    2. For multiple threads, it's safer to avoid combining `FreeOnTerminate` set to `True` with `WaitFor`.
 Instead, manage the thread lifecycle manually:

         - Set `FreeOnTerminate` to `False`.
         - Call `WaitFor` on each thread to ensure it completes.